TenjinInc/procrastinator/README.md

 scheduler.act(:cleanup, :email)
 ```

-## Logging
+## Errors & Logging
+Errors that trigger #fail or #final_fail are saved in the task persistence (database, file, etc) under `last_error` and
+`last_error_at`.

-Each queue worker writes its own log, named after its queue (eg. `log/welcome-queue-worker.log`), in
-the defined log directory using the Ruby
+Each queue worker also writes its own log using the Ruby
 [Logger class](https://ruby-doc.org/stdlib-2.5.1/libdoc/logger/rdoc/Logger.html).
+The log files are named after its queue process name (eg. `log/welcome-queue-worker.log`) and
+they are saved in the log directory defined in setup.

 ```ruby
 scheduler = Procrastinator.setup do |env|